Ramadan: History

 Muslims hold that all scriptures were revealed during Ramadan, the scrolls of Abraham, Torah, Psalms, Gospel, and Quran having been handed down during that month.
-Muhammad is said to have received his first quranic revelation on Laylat al-Qadr, one of five odd-numbered nights that fall during the last ten days of Ramadan.
+Muhammad is said to have received his first quranic revelation on Laylat al-Qadr, one of five odd-numbered nights during the last ten days of Ramadan.

 Although Muslims were first commanded to fast in the second year of Hijra (624 CE), they believe that the practice of fasting is not in fact an innovation of monotheism but rather has always been necessary for believers to attain fear of God (taqwa).
-They point to the fact that the pre-Islamic pagans of Mecca fasted on the tenth day of Muharram to expiate sin and avoid drought.
+They point to the fact that pre-Islamic pagans in Mecca fasted on the tenth day of Muharram to expiate sin and avoid drought.
 Philip Jenkins argues that the observance of Ramadan fasting grew out of "the strict Lenten discipline of the Syrian Churches", a postulation corroborated by other scholars, including theologian Paul-Gordon Chandler, but disputed by some Muslim academics.
-The Quran itself emphasizes that the fast it prescribes had already been prescribed to earlier biblical communities (2:183), even though an explicit intertext for this pre-Islamic practice does not exist.
+The Quran itself emphasizes that the fast it prescribes had already been prescribed to earlier biblical communities (2:183), though there is no explicit intertext for this pre-Islamic practice.

 Important dates

-The Islamic calendar is a lunar one, where each month begins when the first crescent of a new moon is sighted.
-The Islamic year consists of 12 lunar cycles, and consequently it is 10 to 11 days shorter than the solar year, and as it contains no intercalation, (Note: A tropical year is almost the same length as a year in the Western Gregorian Calendar, the difference is imperceptible in a human lifespan.)
+The Islamic calendar is lunar; each month begins when the first crescent of a new moon is sighted.
+The Islamic year consists of 12 lunar cycles and is 10 to 11 days shorter than the solar year.
+As the Islamic calendar does not use intercalation, (Note: A tropical year is almost the same length as a year in the Western Gregorian Calendar.
+The difference is imperceptible in a human lifespan.)
 Ramadan migrates throughout the seasons.
 The Islamic day starts after sunset.
 The estimated start and end dates for Ramadan, based on the Umm al-Qura calendar of Saudi Arabia, are: